pkourdis/gateplugin-SUTime/README.md

 The following runtime parameters are available:

-`inputAnnotationSetName`: The name of the annotation set that has the annotation with the date to be used as reference (if `referenceDate`=annotation).
+`inputAnnotationSetName`: Name of the annotation set that has the annotation with the date to be used as reference (if `referenceDate`=annotation).

-`inputAnnotationName`: The name of the annotation that has the date to be used as reference (if `referenceDate`=annotation).
+`inputAnnotationName`: Name of the annotation that has the date to be used as reference (if `referenceDate`=annotation).

-`inputFeatureName`: The name of the feature with value the date to be used as reference (if `referenceDate`=annotation).
+`inputFeatureName`: Name of the feature with value the date to be used as reference (if `referenceDate`=annotation).
+Date should be in "yyy-MM-dd" format.

-`outputASName`: Name of the annotation set to write the TIMEX3 annotations (default value "SUTime").
+`outputASName`: Name of the annotation set to write the results.
+Default value is SUTime.

+`outputAnnotationName`: Name of the annotation to write the results.
+Default value is TIMEX3.

-`referenceDate`: A date set by the user as reference for normalizing temporal expressions.
+`referenceDate`: Date set by the user as reference for normalizing temporal expressions.
 Permissible values are:

 | Value  | Description |
 | -----  | ----------- |